Category Archives: Wisconsin

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has never ever been specifically checked, or a piece that is being divided, will require a study to situate the brand-new corners and great deal lines in Wisconsin, which ought to be completely noted so they will certainly never ever come to be shed.
+Land that has never ever been specifically checked, or an item that is being divided, will certainly need a survey to locate the brand-new edges and also whole lot lines in Wisconsin, which should be completely noted so they will certainly never ever become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.